Fruit wine: Fruit dessert wines

 There is also the option of producing fruit dessert wines.
 Many homemade country wines and fruit wines are made in a dessert wine style with more or less residual sugar and high alcohol content.
-But dessert wines don't have to be sweet, e.g. Fino Sherry.
+But dessert wines don't have to be sweet, e.g. the sherry fino.
 In Germany fruit dessert wines are fruit wines with more than 12.0% vol. In Austria they need an alcohol content of at least 13.0% vol. to a maximum of 22.0% vol. The total alcohol content may be increased by adding alcohol, fruit spirits, sugar, fruit juice and fruit juice concentrate to the fruit wine or cider.
 Fruit dessert wines can thus resemble classic dessert wines such as sherry or port wine.
 In US these wines are often labelled as fruit port and resemble fruit liqueur.
 It is also possible to produce fruit vermouth or other fruit wines flavored with herbs and spices.

 There are different production methods for fruit dessert wines.
-In Canada you can find Apple Icewine, which is produced by cryo-extraction (freeze concentration) of apple juice or apple cider (ice cider).
+In Canada you can find apple icewine, which is produced by cryo-extraction (freeze concentration) of apple juice or apple cider (ice cider).
 Oxidative vinification (sherrisation) is used, for example, in apple dessert wine.
 Adding alcohol (port wine method, fortification) can be found with French pommeau or with cherry wine and other fruit dessert wines, for example, from Denmark.
 For fortified wines that are legally between wine and spirits, a tax is usually paid in accordance with the country-specific regulation.